-Hiring an attorney can seem like an intimidating process.
-Prospective clients may feel agape, crushed under the impending tide of questions, like – how much money can I afford to pay; what kind of personality do I want in my lawyer; what experience and educational background is needed for my case?
+Hiring an attorney can be an intimidating process.
+You may feel agape, crushed under the impending tide of questions, like how much money can I afford to pay; what kind of personality do I want in my lawyer; what experience and educational background is needed for my case?

-Tax law is constantly changing due to new case laws reinterpreting legal statutes.
-Therefore, it is extremely important for a lawyer to stay relevant so they can provide sound advice and provide innovative legal strategy.
+Laws change due to new case law reinterpreting legal statutes.
+Therefore, it is extremely important for a lawyer to stay up-to-date on the law so they can provide sound advice and an innovative legal strategy.

 An attorney who publishes pertinent articles, attends workshops, and contributes to speaking events is evidence of thought leadership within their field.

 If you need legal representation, schedule a case assessment.
 Call 303-688-0944, or set up the meeting online.